Sample plan

 Shifen

-Buy a paper lantern at a train-station-side shop (~$5), write wishes on all four sides with a brush, release it over the railway tracks when trains aren't coming.
+Buy a paper lantern at a train-station-side shop (~$5), write wishes on all four sides with a brush (Chinese, English, alphabet all OK), release it over the railway tracks when trains aren't coming.
 Touristy but genuinely magical at dusk.
+Pick the 4-color lantern (wealth, health, love, career) or 5-color version ($7).
+This is a Taiwanese family activity — children next to you are writing 'first in class,' you're writing 'come back next year.'

 sight